ProfPython/trueWeather-main/README.md

 of the most recognizable and elegant APIs available.
 It provides weather information for any location on the globe.
 It also has a basic free version that suits the needs for this project.
 Apart from using this API to display relevant data, I also plan to fetch historical weather data as a dataset from it.
-This dataset will be stored in the MongoDB database and utilized to provide data visualization
+This dataset will be stored in the MongoDB database and utilized to provide a weather forecast modal box.
-- for example, a graph - of past and future weather.
 The reason for this project is to build something that would be used daily and simple but still effective in having a wow factor; hence I came up with a weather web app idea to provide accurate, fast, and complete weather information to help its users plan activities.